The Hole, 309 Days to the Bloodiest Tragedy: Production

 In November 2024 the international finance, production and sales company EST N8 handled the sales of the film at American Film Market after acquiring the world rights.

 The film directed by Hanung Bramantyo starring Baskara Mahendra with Carissa Perusset is produced by Adhya Pictures.
-The film blends the detective thrills of 1995 American crime thriller film Se7en with the horror of 2016 South Korean horror film The Wailing, and 1998 Japanese horror film Ringu.
+The film blends the detective thrills of 1995 American crime thriller film Se7en with the horror of 2016 South Korean horror film The Wailing, and 1998 Japanese horror film Ring.

 Release

-The Hole, 309 Days to the Bloodiest Tragedy will have its world premiere at the 55th International Film Festival Rotterdam in February 2026, in Harbour section.
+The Hole, 309 Days to the Bloodiest Tragedy had its world premiere at the 55th International Film Festival Rotterdam on 3 February 2026, in Harbour section.